 I am Caitie.
 Welcome to my wrestling match where I will take on despair.
 And my cPTSD.
-And my toddler.
+And my sons.

 Myers-Briggs says I’m an INTJ.
 Enneagram says I’m an 8.
 You can say hello to the Stalin-Churchill-Hitler standoff perpetually happening in my head.